bb4/bb4-sgf/README.md

 has been placed in com/barrybecker4/ so that the jar can be uploaded to com.barrybecker4 on Sonatype.

 ### How to Build
-Type 'gradle build' at the root.
+Type './gradlew build' at the root.
 This will build everything, but since its a library project there won't be much to see.
 If you want to open the source in Intellij, then first run 'gradle idea'.

 When there is a new release, versioned artifacts will be published by Barry Becker to [Sonatype](https://oss.sonatype.org).